braintelligencePL/online-store-clean-architecture/README.md

 <br>

 We also introduced **error handling**.
 Our domain has `Either<OfferError, OfferResponse>` which is pretty much self-explanatory. `Either.left` is some known error and `Either.right` is the correct value.
 Important thing is that left side of the `Either` is known error that is represented by `sealed class OfferError()`.
 In other words we only have restricted `OfferErrors` that our domain can generate.
 There is only room for the things we expected.
 No room for NullPointerExceptions and other not expected Exceptions.
-Generally we want simple and clear error shown to the frontend developer like below:
+Generally we want simple, clear errors that we expected might happen.

 ```json
 {